pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 == Upgrade Notice ==

+= 1.2.3 =
+This is a critical upgrade.
+Please apply it right away.
+It fixes a bug we introduced in version 1.2.0, in which exporting a project snapshot "with stories" did not actually export any stories.
+We apologize for the mistake.
+There is also a fix for a bug in the Mann-Whitney U test (some blank values were being erroneously counted).
+The update also improves error handling for projects with large numbers of questions.

 = 1.2.2 =
 This minor upgrade copies a few buttons (important to importing data) to some more useful places.
 It also fixes a few annoying bugs.

 = 1.2.1 =
 This minor upgrade adds the option to graph multi-choice questions against themselves, to look for patterns in coincidences of answers.
 It also improves a few visual details and fixes a bug in the observations-only catalysis report.

 = 1.2.0 =
 This higly recommended upgrade improves catalysis reports and story cards, and provides many more import options.
 It also includes many usability improvements and small bug fixes.

 = 1.1.0 =
-This upgrade adds two new ways to get your data out of NarraFirma: in the survey, a summary of submitted stories participants can copy and keep;
-and in the application, an HTML project report that summarizes everything you typed into NarraFirma (for use in other software).
+This upgrade adds two new ways to get your data out of NarraFirma: in the survey, a summary of submitted stories participants can copy and keep; and in the application, an HTML project report that summarizes everything you typed into NarraFirma (for use in other software).

 = 1.0.2 =
 This minor upgrade improves your ability to control messages in the story form (especially useful for non-English surveys).
 It also adds a "notes" fields to each question, so you can keep track of your reasons to use particular questions.

 = 1.0.1 =
 This upgrade fixes a small bug in the NarraFirma interface.
 It also improves the screenshots shown in the WordPress plugins directory.

 = 1.0.0 =
 This highly recommended upgrade improves customization of surveys and reports, plus better support for narrative catalysis (finding and exploring patterns).
 It also includes many usability improvements and small bug fixes.

 = 0.9.8 =
 This upgrade improves the clarity and style of the application and some of its reports.
 This is not a critical release, but it's recommended because it makes the application easier to use.

 = 0.9.7 =
 WordPress users should upgrade to this version.
 It contains a fix for a bug that could lose data in checkbox survey questions.
 A "Does not apply" option was added for slider questions.
 There are also some improvements to graphs and usability.

 = 0.9.6 =
 WordPress users should upgrade to this version as it contains a security fix.